 Introduction

-Plumbing is an essential infrastructure within any home, facilitating the distribution of water for various purposes and the safe removal of waste.
+Plumbing is an essential infrastructure within any home, facilitating the distribution of water for various purposes and the safe removal of waste, with plumbing repair Berkeley ensuring the system remains in top condition.
 A well-designed residential plumbing system ensures the comfort, convenience, and hygiene of a household.
 This article delves into the key components that constitute a residential plumbing system, highlighting their functions, importance, and maintenance requirements.

 1. Water Supply System